Eddayy/flutter_star_prnt/README.md

 ## Work in progress

-- [ ] Connect/disconnect function for persistent connection
-- [ ] Helper function on appending print commands
+- [ ] Added documentations in readme

 ## Documentation work in progress, please refer to react native or Ionic/Cordova's documentations for command format